 Introduction

-RCM is also known as Billing and Coding and it is responsible for the financial management of organizations for health care.
-This critical process encompasses the life cycle of patient care right from the financial perspective.
+RCM, also known as Billing and Coding, is responsible for the financial management of organizations for health care.
+This critical process encompasses the life cycle of patient care from the economic perspective.
 Medical billing and revenue Cycle Management handles all clinical and administrative business processes related to patient service revenue identification, acquisition, and administration.
 Any healthcare organization that implements the knowledge of RCM will realize better profitability, high patient satisfaction, and efficiency at the organizational level.

 What is Revenue Cycle Management?